 - Eye exams for prescription glasses

 If you require any of these services, you may want to consider switching to a Medicare Advantage Plan that offers additional coverage beyond Original Medicare, which is a common term for Part A and Part B combined.
 Or, consider adding Part D prescription drug coverage.

 Learn more about Original Medicare versus Medicare Advantage.

 Cost differences between Part A and Part B

 Medicare Part A is free for most Americans age 65 or older, though people who haven't worked or paid Medicare taxes for at least 10 years will pay a large monthly Part A premium.
 Most people don't get Part B for free whether they've reached their 65th birthday or not, but the cost is much lower and depends on your income.

 What does Medicare Part A cost?

-Many are eligible for premium-free Part A, which is exactly what it sounds like—qualified beneficiaries aren’t required to pay a premium for Part A coverage.
-To be eligible for premium-free Part A coverage, you must be over age 65 and meet one of the following requirements:
+Many are eligible for premium-free Part A, which is exactly what it sounds like—qualified Medicare beneficiaries aren’t required to pay a premium for Medicare Part A coverage.
+To be eligible for Medicare Part A for free, you must be over age 65 and meet one of the following requirements: